History of Science

 Encyclopaedia of the History of Science, Technology, and Medicine in Non-Western Cultures (Helaine Selin, Springer 2016): approximately 1000 entries dealing in depth with the history of the scientific, technological and medical accomplishments of cultures outside of the United States and Europe.
 Also includes intercultural articles on broad topics such as mathematics and astronomy as well as thoughtful philosophical articles on concepts and ideas related to the study of non-Western Science, such as rationality, objectivity, and method.
 Online

 - Medieval Manuscripts: herbaria, arte manuscripts, texts of classical and medieval scholars (among others Lucretius, Pliny, Thomas Acquino)

-- Post-medieval manuscripts and private archives: alchemical manuscripts, lecture notes of Leiden professors; alba amicorum of Leiden students; manuscripts from the collection of the Academic History Museum; archives of Leiden professors; archives of institutions: Legatum Stolpianum.
+- Post-medieval manuscripts and private archives: alchemical manuscripts, lecture notes of Leiden professors; alba amicorum of Leiden students; manuscripts from the collection of the Academic Historical Museum; archives of Leiden professors; archives of institutions: Legatum Stolpianum.

 - University Archives: Leiden University is the oldest scientific institution in our country and one of the foremost universities in Europe.
 Its archives cover more than four centuries and are a rich source for historians of science.